- Rowing Trips

 We will begin the day by passing Dorney Lake, venue for the 2012 Olympic Regatta.
 Can you hear the crowds roaring?
 Then a lovely row downstream past Eton College, Windsor Castle and Great Park, Runnymede and Staines, finishing at Weybridge.
 The Thames has famously been called “Liquid History”.
 So much of the story of England has unfolded along the banks and on the waters of the Thames, especially along this stretch.
 This is where the Magna Carta was sealed, battles were fought, and kings, queens, nobility and commoners used the river as a highway to Windsor Castle.
 The end of our 24 km row is Weybridge where the River Wey joins the Thames among willows, canals and swans.
 Return for a last night and farewell dinner in Windsor.

 Today you will bid a fond farewell to the Thames before leaving for your next destination.
-But there might be a chance for a final day of rowing.
-Join local clubs for an optional row downriver from Weybridge, with Hampton Court as our destination.
-Oh there is just so much beauty, history and wonderful rowing on this iconic river!
+But there is a chance for a final day of rowing!
+Join our friends at Weybridge Ladies Amateur Rowing Club for an an optional row downriver from Weybridge, with Hampton Court as our destination.
+Celebrate women and rowing with cake and champagne!